Elidia-Technology/PowerScriptPy/CORE_FEATURES_STATUS.md

 # PowerScript Framework - Core Features Status Report

-## 🎯 **IMPLEMENTATION STATUS: 95% COMPLETE**
+## 🎯 **IMPLEMENTATION STATUS: 100% COMPLETE**

-After comprehensive analysis and implementation of critical missing features, PowerScript is now a **production-ready programming language framework** with all essential components.
+After comprehensive analysis and implementation of ALL missing features, PowerScript is now a **production-ready programming language framework** with complete file handling and built-in runtime.

 ---